shabin5785/Golang_notes/Go_2.md

 behavior: if the answer is already deter mined by the value of the lef t operand, the rig ht operand is not evaluated,

+-There is no implicit conversion from a boole an value to a numer ic value like 0 or 1, or vice versa.
+It’s necessary to use an explicit if, as in i := 0 if b {
+i = 1
+}